The ABCs of Mental Health

 The ABCs of Mental Health is inspired by 'Act-Belong-Commit', a universal mental health promotion initiative developed by Curtin University, Western Australia.

-For administrative inquiries, please contact project coordinator Laura Aarup Grool at abcmentalsundhed@psy.ku.dk
+For administrative inquiries, please contact Project Coordinator Laura Aarup Grool at abcmentalsundhed@psy.ku.dk

 Mental health is just as important as physical health.
-Mental health is pivotal for our health and our ability to function socially, economically and education-wise.
+Mental health is pivotal for our health and our ability to function socially, economically, and education-wise.
 It is increasingly acknowledged both politically and in research, that mental health is paramount for our ability to work and contribute positively to society.

-In order to break this trend and improve mental health among the Danish population, national and international experts point to the necessity of investing in and prioritizing mental health promotion - alongside prevention and treatment.
-The ABCs of Mental Health aims at:
+To break this trend and improve mental health among the Danish population, national and international experts point to the necessity of investing in and prioritizing mental health promotion - alongside prevention and treatment.

 • Increasing knowledge and understanding of what people can do to strengthen their own and other's mental health and well-being through research-based information.